AmpersandJS/ampersandjs.com/learn_markdown/bug-triage-process.md

 Changes to repos should all happen via pull requests, even from project leads and core contributors.

-All PRs should have 2 +1's from core contributors or project lead unless:
+All PRs should have 2 +1's contributors or project lead unless:

 - They're for documentation or typo fixes
 - They're just adding tests